Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Asymptotics

-Assumption A-ii constrains the degree of nonstationarity by assuming that the cumulated increments $ Y_{tj} - Y_{t-1,j} $ remain bounded when they are measured in the $ L_4 $-norm.
+Assumption A--ii constrains the degree of nonstationarity by assuming that the cumulated increments $ Y_{tj} - Y_{t-1,j} $ remain bounded when they are measured in the $ L_4 $--norm.
 This hold if the mapping $ t \mapsto G_{tj} $ is smooth in a Lipschitz sense.
-The following example serves as an illustration and discusses the case of random curves, such as temperature in climate studies, which are discretely sampled at time instants $ t_k = \frac{k}{m} $, $ 1 \le k \le m $.
+The following example serves as a non--trivial illustration and discusses the case of random curves, such as temperature in climate studies, which are discretely sampled at time instants $ t_k = \frac{k}{m} $, $ 1 \le k \le m $.

-\begin{example} Suppose that the time series $ Y_{tj} $ is obtained by discretely sampling $d$ random curves $ G_j( u, \bfeps_t ) $, $ u \in [0,\infty) $, $G_j : [0, \infty) \times \R^\infty \to \R $, at equdistant time instants $ u \in \{ \frac{t}{m} : 1 \le t \le m\} $, such that $ Y_{tj} = G_{tj}( \bfeps_t ) = G_j( \frac{t}{m}, \bfeps_t ) $, $ 1 \le j \le d $.
+\begin{Example} Suppose that the time series $ Y_{tj} $ is obtained by discretely sampling $d$ random curves $ G_j( u, \bfeps_t ) $, $ u \in [0,\infty) $, $G_j : [0, \infty) \times \R^\infty \to \R $, at equdistant time instants $ u \in \{ \frac{t}{m} : 1 \le t \le m\} $, such that $ Y_{tj} = G_{tj}( \bfeps_t ) = G_j( \frac{t}{m}, \bfeps_t ) $, $ 1 \le j \le d $.
 For example, $ G_j( \frac{t}{m}, \bfeps_t ) $ can be the temperature at day $j$ of year $t$, and the learning sample consists of $ m $ years of daily temperature data.
 Here, the influence of time, $t/m$, on the functional dependence of the randomness $ \bfeps_t $ on the temperature may be nonlinear.

 Let us assume that the functions $ G_j(u,\vecx) $ satisfy a uniform Lipschitz property

 for some Lipschitz constant $ \text{Lip}(G) $ and a function $H: \R^\infty \to \R $ with $ \E( H^4(\bfeps_0) ) < \infty $.
 Then